 Students planning to transfer to a college offering a fifth-year program should follow the educational guideline outlined in the catalog for the academic major which they plan to complete before entering a fifth-year program.

-Elementary Education majors planning to transfer to Concordia University should contact Counseling and Career Services at 503-399-5120 for transfer information.
+Elementary Education majors planning to transfer to George Fox or Concordia University should contact Counseling and Career Services at 503.399.5120 for transfer information.

 Secondary Education